chrispsn/mesh/README.md

 - When editing in the formula bar, it should show the edits in the cell 'live', highlight input cells in the grid, and let you click on a cell to insert a reference
 - Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Poor integration with Electron (such as menu items for New, Open, Save, Save As)
-- Poor user experience with `Mesh.attach` (function signature requires you to repeat the name).

 ## Possible enhancements